Year of Study in Munich

 Location: Munich, Germany

-This full-year program creates an environment and academic experience that emphasizes the necessity of a long-term commitment to acquiring excellent language skills and a solid familiarity with the host culture.
-Northwestern students have access to leading research universities in Germany: the Ludwig-Maximilian University (LMU) and the Technical University (TU) in Munich, both of which have played a major role in the development of Munich as a significant hub for research, education and high-tech industrial production.
+A unique, full-year program, Year of Study in Munich is a good fit for independent-minded students committed to improving their German and integrating with local students.
+Students have access to leading research universities in Germany: the Ludwig-Maximilian University (LMU) and the Technical University (TUM), both of which have played a major role in the development of Munich as a significant hub for research, education and high-tech industrial production.
+Students combine German-taught program courses with a wide variety of regular courses at LMU or TUM in the humanities, science and engineering.

 - Full Year

-- For regular courses at LMU and TUM: Be sure to let your professors know that you must earn a letter grade in the course; otherwise you will earn a Pass/Fail grade, which is not transferable to Northwestern.
+- Regular courses at LMU and TUM: Make sure to let your professors know that you must earn a letter grade in the course; otherwise you will earn a Pass/Fail grade, which is not transferable to Northwestern.
+Review Choosing Courses to Take Abroad for more information about transferable courses.

 To apply, Northwestern students must:

-- Complete an NU Study Abroad Application by January 15th.
+- Complete a Northwestern Study Abroad Application by the February 10th deadline.

 - Complete a Lewis & Clark application by their deadline.

 - 2 years or the equivalent of college-level German

-Housing:Students live in the Studentenstadt, "Student City," about 10 minutes by subway from the university.
+Housing:Students live in the self-catered residence hall, Studentenstadt, or "Student City," about 10 minutes by subway from the university.
+S

 Full Year 2016-2017: $50,112